 be bailed from the well and handed up to form a bucket brigade.

-The department has changed considerably since those early days; currently there are 91 full-time employees, along with 1 full-time office employee.
+The department has changed considerably since those early days; currently there are 93 full-time employees, along with 1 office employee.
 These employees work out of six fire stations, one administration building, and a fire training center.
-In 2014 the department responded to 1,054 fire related calls for service, along with 4,655 EMS calls.
+In 2018, the department responded to 9,244 fire-related calls for service, along with 7,943 EMS calls.

 The Fire department responds on a vast array of incidents including;